The Team

 Database Manager

 Brandon De Lorme comes to the lab with a background in clinical research, data quality, and database programming.
 Throughout his career, he has worked in laboratory specimen processing, laboratory billing and data reconciliation, clinical research in oncology, vaccination data exchange, data quality, database auditing, and database design/programming.
 His career interests include enhancing established workflows through automation, building intuitive graphical user interfaces, and finding programmatic solutions for recurring issues.
-Outside of work hours, Brandon enjoys cultivating seeds from local trees, hiking, and playing jazz triangle.
+Outside of work hours, Brandon enjoys cultivating seeds from local trees, hiking, Dungeons & Dragons, and playing jazz triangle.

 Graduate Students